-Fiber laser, diode laser and CO2 laser are the three most common types of laser.
-A CO2 laser is easy to distinguish from them because it is suitable for cutting/engraving non-metallic materials.
+Fiber laser, diode laser and CO2 laser source are the three most common types of laser.
+CO2 laser source is easy to distinguish from them; because it is suitable for cutting/engraving non-metallic materials.
+Fiber and diode laser sources are suitable for cutting/engraving metallic materials.

-The fiber laser and diode laser are both suitable for cutting/engraving metallic materials, but do you know the difference between the two?
-Which laser is the best choice if you want to start a laser engraving business?
+You know the difference?
+Which laser source is the best choice if you want to start a laser engraving business?

-If you need clarification about the differences between the two and the type of business they are suitable for, you are not alone.
+If you need clarification about the differences and which business they are suitable for, you are not alone.

-They have different operating principles, characteristics, pros and cons and are used differently.
+They have different operating principles, characteristics, pros and cons.

 The differences between the two are discussed and compared in the following section.

-- What is a diode laser and how does it work?
+- What is diode laser source and how does it work?

-- What is a fiber laser and how does it work?
+- What is fiber laser source and how does it work?

-- Difference between fiber laser and diode laser
+- Difference between fiber and diode laser source

-What is a diode laser and how does it work
+What is diode laser source and how does it work

-A diode laser (also DDL, injection ILD or laser diode) is an optoelectronic device whose main principle is to convert electrical energy into light energy.
-You may be familiar with LED lights, but they are also a type of diode, and the diode laser works similarly to the LED.
+A diode laser (also DDL, injection ILD or laser diode) is an optoelectronic device, whose main principle is to convert electrical energy into light energy.
+Diode laser source works similarly to the LED, you may be familiar with LED lights.

 Initially, diode lasers were used in products such as mice, laser pens, beam lighting and laser scanning.
 Later on, as technology progressed, diode lasers were gradually combined with optical components and then continuously improved so that the diode laser could now be used for cutting/engraving metal.